jarred-new/jarreds-bytebeat-composer/README.md

 Note: Short bitwise operators (like &, |, ^, >>) are often combined to create complex, polyrhythmic, and melodic sounds.
 For example, the famous one-liner ```(t>>6|t|t>>(t>>16))*10+46``` generates a thumping, arpeggiated bassline.

-## ❓ Why I made this but there is some websites you can experiment?
+## ❓ Why I made this app but there are some websites you can experiment?
-I made this because with people wanted to make Bytebeat formulas into their computers, online needs WiFi or Ethernet while offline doesn't need it.
+I made this because with people wanted to make Bytebeat formulas into their computers, online needs WiFi or Ethernet, while offline doesn't need it.

-Which I build this project and with the help of AI, I can build my own parser, lexer, engine, and exporter from scratch without needing help of external libraries.
+Which resulted me to build this project and with the help of AI, I can build my own parser, lexer, engine, and exporter from scratch without needing help of external libraries.
+Also, my parser, lexer, engine, and exporter is free and open source.

 ## ⚠️ Minimum Requirements:
 * Windows XP 32 bit and above
-* Visual C++ Redistributable 2013
+* Visual C++ Redistributable 2013 (x86)

+## Known Bugs:
+* Stuttering while playing formula.
+* Fix: It is sometimes normal due to memory saving to avoid memory leaks but you need to close some apps as it increases CPU Usage.
+* My formula sounds different when I paste my formula from a bytebeat composer website.
+* Fix: Your formula is sometimes C-Compatible or not.
+Since these websites compiled through JavaScript, it will sound different.
+Also, the engine, parser, and lexer are almost perfect since I made this using AI.
+Make sure you double check your formula if it is C or JavaScript, or check for latest versions of my composer app.
+* When I export to WAV, it crashed.
+* Fix: Do not click on any part of this app because clicking repeatedly on an unresponsive window makes the problem worse.
+Therefore, it floods the operating system with unprocessed commands.
+This forces the system to queue up more tasks while it is already struggling to process the initial freeze.
+Since the app is not threaded on export, it will say not responding for short while.
+* Visual C++ Runtime Error popup on splash screen?!
+* Reason: I compiled on debug and added debug version of VC++ 2013 Redistributable DLLs.
+Which is why I added this?
+Because I will handle this app for errors and crashes.
+So if you see this, do not click anything else on the popup, it will just close for split 1 second.

 ## For bug reporting or feature request, email reyesgavinjarred@gmail.com or go to the issues tab and write there...